-Learning outcomes for German Studies Literature Core and Arts Core courses are published on course syllabi, which are distributed to students, posted to each course's Canvas site, and included in the university's syllabus database for access by members of the Boston College community.
+Learning outcomes for German Studies Literature Core, Arts Core, and EDJ courses are published on course syllabi, which are distributed to students, posted to each course's Canvas site, and included in the university's syllabus database for access by members of the Boston College community.
+Further, general learning outcomes for German Studies Literature Core courses are published on the department website under our list of course offerings.